-The importance of innovation is succinctly captured in the often-heard warning to "innovate or die" often attributed to management expert Peter Drucker.
-Seeking to avoid death, while obvious and universal, fails to instruct insurers on the particular consequences of not being innovative or innovative enough.
-Prominent examples of failing to innovate outside the insurance industry, such as Borders, Kodak, Blockbuster, and Sears, clearly illustrate the relatively quick and direct consequence of innovation failure.
+The importance of innovation is succinctly captured in the often heard warning to innovate or die, usually attributed to management expert Peter Drucker.
+Simply seeking to avoid death, while obvious and universal, fails to instruct insurers on the particular consequences of not being innovative enough.
+Prominent examples from outside the insurance industry of failing to innovate-Borders, Kodak, Blockbuster, Sears-clearly illustrate its quick and direct consequences.
 For an insurance company, failure to innovate can be harder to detect and easier to conceal.
-What's more, "death" from a failure to innovate may be less recognizable due to regulatory oversight, an active merger and acquisition market, and an unusual level of brand loyalty on the part of many insurance consumers.
-(Multiple surveys from the Insurance Research Council indicate a reluctance by a large percentage of auto insurance consumers to shop for auto insurance.
-S
+What's more, death by failure to innovate may be less recognizable due to regulatory oversight, an active merger and acquisition market, and an unusual level of brand loyalty on the part of many insurance consumers.
+(Multiple surveys from the Insurance Research Council indicate a reluctance by a large percentage of auto insurance consumers to shop for auto insurance.)

-Failure to innovate by an insurer is more likely to appear as a relatively slow process - evidenced, at best, by a steady loss of market share, declining profits, and eventual acquisition by a stronger competitor, or, at worst, by regulatory intervention followed by a combination of runoffs and book purchases by competitors.
-Notwithstanding the somewhat unique experience that may follow for an insurer that fails to innovate, the failure to innovate is ultimately just as fatal to an insurer as it is to any other type company.
+An insurer's failure to innovate is more likely to appear as a relatively slow process-evidenced, at best, by a steady loss of market share, declining profits, and eventual acquisition by a stronger competitor or, at worst, by regulatory intervention followed by a combination of runoffs and book purchases by competitors.
+Notwithstanding the somewhat unique experience that may follow for an insurer that fails to innovate, that failure is ultimately just as fatal to an insurer as it is to any other type company.

-How large and pervasive is the industry's innovation gap?
+How Large and Pervasive Is the Industry's Innovation Gap?

-This somewhat harsh assessment of property-casualty industry innovation is not universally shared.
-The authors of a 2013 report proposed that "the conservative reputation the industry enjoys has served to camouflage a tremendous track record of innovation," citing as evidence a range of past innovations including fire brigades in colonial America, mortality tables, and the embrace of "big data."
+This rather harsh assessment of property-casualty industry innovation is not universally shared.
+The authors of a 2013 report proposed that "the conservative reputation the industry enjoys has served to camouflage a tremendous track record of innovation," citing as evidence a range of past innovations including fire brigades in colonial America, mortality tables, and the embrace of big data.